TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 ---
 <br />

-In this first session, we learnt the basic survival skills.
+In this first session, we learned the basic survival skills.

 ## Customization